crmathieu/Orbital/README.md

 # POV:

 You have the ability to change the reference POV to any object of your choice.
-By default, the POV is focused on the Sun, but it can be set on any of the major inner or outer planets - or - on the body that you are currently studying.
+By default, the POV is focused on the Sun, but it can be set on any of the major inner / outer planets, the dwarf planets - or - on the body that you are currently studying.

 # Files: